Creating a KPI Chart

 - Put all data on the table: With permissions to Igloo Data Feeds, you can extract any piece of data that is tracked and stored within the Igloo data warehouse.
 That means you can create reports tailored to your specific needs using your favorite tools.

-- Compare behaviors and performance: Use your favourite visualization tool to draw in data points from multiple apps and systems.
+- Compare behaviors and performance: Use your favorite visualization tool to draw in data points from multiple apps and systems.
 You can also compare behaviors and performance across your entire digital environment.

 - Leverage pre-built report tables: To support you in building meaningful reports and visualizations, you’ll have access to a variety of report tables that aggregate data and make it easier to consume.